munificent/magpie/doc/site/markdown/motivation/design-questions/how-do-abstract-members-work.markdown

 Ideas to resolve this:

+#### Don't allow abstract delegates

+The simplest and harshest solution.
+Just don't allow abstract methods in delegates.
+In practice, I don't think this will work well.
+I've got lots of examples in Amaranth and other code of classes with both state and abstract members.

 #### Define two types for an abstract class

 Given an abstract class like `ContentBase`, there will be *two* types: `ContentBase` and `AbstractContentBase`.
 The first is the "normal" type and can be used like you'd expect.
 The only objects that will have this type are places where the abstract members have been correctly implemented by a delegating parent object.
 So, in the above example, `WidgetContent` is a subtype of `ContentBase` because it has a delegate field of that class.